sebastianor/3DMobileRobotNavigation/README.md

 # 3DMobileRobotNavigation

 # Turtlebot gazebo simulation
-- Firstly you have clone this repository to your source directory in your workspace and build it or you can download and install [turtlebot] packages, later you have:
+- Firstly you have clone this repository to your source directory in your workspace and build it or you can download and install [turtlebot] packages, later in your workspace you have:
 - To start Gazebo simulation
  ```sh
 $ roslaunch turtlebot_gazebo turtlebot_world.launch